lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 # String diagrams for the $\lambda$-calculus?

 A few days ago, on twitter, [Davidad re-discovered](https://twitter.com/davidad/status/1450417170375135234) a well-known graphical representation for terms of the $\lambda$-calculus, sometimes called sharing graphs or interaction nets.
-Encodings of the $\lambda$-calculus (both its static syntax and its dynamic aspects) as sharing graphs/interaction nets have been the object of intense research for a long time.
+These graphical encodings of the $\lambda$-calculus have been the object of intense research for a long time.
 While it's not my area, I replied with a few tweets explaining some of the trade-offs of this approach as I saw it--from afar, admittedly.
 I concluded warning that these graphs are not usually understood as string diagrams, even if it is a natural question to ask: **can we find a symmetric monoidal category for which they are genuine string diagrams?** Crucially, can we do so in a way that respects the dynamic aspects of the $\lambda$-calculus, *i.e.* such that the graph-rewriting rules implementing $\beta$-reduction are valid equations in the underlying category?

 This post gives one possible (*spoiler:* positive) answer to this question.
 It has the additional benefit of highlighting some of the issues that arise with copying/sharing of subterms during reduction.
 But before we get started, a word of warning: it is entirely possible that I am reinventing the wheel and I would love for someone to point me to the relevant papers if that is the case!